GuildCrafts/web-development-js/_goals/226-Trossello_Snapshot-Labels_Epic.md

 If you are **new to snapshot goals**, this is a good introductory challenge.
 Read the [Context](#context) section to learn whether this project will be right for you.

-When you are done with this goal, your app should behave similar to this walk-through:
+When you are done with this goal, your app should behave similar to this walk-through (note that when the gif loops, it looks like the label disappears - labels should only disappear when they are deleted):

 ![label-story](https://cloud.githubusercontent.com/assets/709100/24116982/d4f9bdea-0d7e-11e7-8a2a-89cd55fdc8a3.gif)